crlxs/homelab/ansible/README.md

         - User: ansible@pve
         - Role: Administrator

-2. How to add the ansible user and SSH key in the node:
+2. Add the ansible user and SSH key in the node:
     * **Create system user from within the node**:

         ```